Chilean scientists discover new form of heart failure is generated

 In this respect, the first author of the study, Gabriele Schiattarella, He said that "thanks to the productive collaboration between ACCDiS and the division of cardiology at the UT Southwestern Medical Center had the privilege of interacting with Francisco Altamirano", Elisa Villalobos and Sergio Lavandero, resulting in a pleasant atmosphere for collaboration across this project.
 Altamirano was key to providing deep biochemical knowledge.
 Villalobos carried out fundamental experiments and Lavandero guided me in the design and the realization of these investigations.
 In summary, This publication in Nature could not have happened without the contribution of this group of Chilean scientists".

-In both, the director of the Center for advanced chronic diseases (ACCDiS ), Professor at the faculties of chemistry and pharmaceutical and medicine of the University of Chile and the author of this study, Sergio Lavandero, He stressed that "this new form of heart failure is a strategic issue for ACCDiS, "given that we must be in full harmony with the challenges present and future of the cardiovascular area".
+In both, the Director of the ACCDiS, Professor at the faculties of chemistry and pharmaceutical and medicine of the University of Chile and the author of this study, Sergio Lavandero, He stressed that "this new form of heart failure is a strategic issue for ACCDiS, "given that we must be in full harmony with the challenges present and future of the cardiovascular area".

-It also stresses that all these investigations are possible thanks to the close collaboration between the country's two leading universities: University of Chile and Pontifical Catholic University of Chile and the support of centres of excellence program Fondap of Conicyt priority Areas.
+It also stresses that all these investigations are possible thanks to the close collaboration between the country's two leading universities: University of Chile and Pontificia Universidad Católica de Chile and the support of the Centers of financing fund for research in priority Areas, FONDAP, of CONICYT.
 Lavandero stresses the need to continue to invest in science for the country reach a new level of development.